ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 When `CONFIRM_USE_CROSSCHECK` is set to `true`, the node will periodically check if any events are missed.

-If set to `false`, it will not check for misses.
+If set to `false`, it will not check for missed events.

-The following example is feasible:
+This is an example:

 ```bash
 CONFIRM_USE_CROSSCHECK=true